 Find out about your risk of developing severe COVID-19.
 And take action today.

-GeneType is pleased to offer the world’s first COVID-19 risk test that estimates your personal risk of hospitalisation if you were to be infected with SARS-CoV-2.
+GeneType is pleased to offer the world’s first COVID-19 risk test, through genetic testing that estimates your personal risk of hospitalization if you were to be infected with SARS-CoV-2.

-It’s not just age that increases the risk of developing severe symptoms of infected with SARS-Cov-2.¹
+It’s not just age that increases the risk of developing severe symptoms if infected with SARS-CoV-2.¹

 You’ve probably also heard of other risk factors, or “comorbidities.”
 Hypertension, diabetes, and respiratory disease are among some common comorbidities.¹